utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 2) **By April 8:**
 * meet with Kelli to walkthrough the New Collections U of T Platform and discuss any questions in person
 * check that you can access the new [Collections U of T Teams channel](https://teams.microsoft.com/l/channel/19%3a0c2caaac27a04fe7b6e37018970a66b5%40thread.tacv2/Collections%2520U%2520of%2520T?groupId=2151c2c7-2063-412d-8ebf-de2c9f809003&tenantId=78aac226-2f03-4b4d-9037-b46d56c55210) for asynchronous support and migration updates
-* [email UTL ITS](mailto:digitalinitiatives@library.utoronto.ca) any feedback, questions, or bugs before the New Collections U of T Platform soft launch date on April 29, 2024.
+* [email UTL ITS](mailto:digitalinitiatives@library.utoronto.ca) any feedback, questions, or bugs before the New Collections U of T Platform soft launch date on May 21st, 2024.
 Please include screenshots and URLs in your feedback

-> ***The New Collections U of T Platform's public soft launch is scheduled for Monday, April 29, 2024.***
+> ***The New Collections U of T Platform's public soft launch is scheduled for Tuesday, May 21, 2024.***

 ## All Migration Dates

 * **March 21, 2024:** New Collections U of T Beta shared with collection owners (internal U of T IP access only)
 * **April 8, 2024:** collection owner deadline to submit feedback about New Collections U of T Beta
-* **April 2-26, 2024**: feedback reviewed by ITS and selected improvements implemented; web accessibility review and improvements
+* **April 2 - May 17, 2024**: feedback reviewed by ITS and selected improvements implemented; web accessibility review and improvements
-* **April 29, 2024: New Collections U of T Platform goes live** on collections.library.utoronto.ca
+* **May 21, 2024: New Collections U of T Platform goes live** on collections.library.utoronto.ca
   * this is the New Collections U of T Platform soft launch date!
   * facilitated ingests can resume into collections.library.utoronto.ca
   * the Islandora sites will remain live and publicly accessible but no new items will be ingested into Islandora sites
+  * ongoing development will follow this date as ITS responds to collection owner feedback as capacity allows.
+Not all feedback will be implemented immediately but we will continuously improve the New Collections U of T Platform within the development time available to the service
 * **By end of June 2024:** all Islandora sites will be shut down
   * ITS will work with collection owners to schedule shut down dates for each Islandora site
   * Islandora site URLs will be re-directed to the relevant collection URL on New Collections
   * existing collections.library permalinks will remain the same - but the display will change.
-For example, [https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS](https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS) will remain the permalink URL for this photograph of Harold Innis in the UTARMS collection but the display will change to what you see on [https://collections-beta.library.utoronto.ca/view/utarmsIB:2006-23-38MS](https://collections-beta.library.utoronto.ca/view/utarmsIB:2006-23-38MS) after the public launch on April 29th
+For example, [https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS](https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS) will remain the permalink URL for this photograph of Harold Innis in the UTARMS collection but the display will change to what you see on [https://collections-beta.library.utoronto.ca/view/utarmsIB:2006-23-38MS](https://collections-beta.library.utoronto.ca/view/utarmsIB:2006-23-38MS) after the public launch on May 21st
 * **Throughout 2024-2025:**
   * collection owners can ingest new content with support from ITS into the New Collections U of T Platform
   * New Collections will be monitored for ingest, performance, and indexing bugs